CLOSER-Cohorts/archivist-utilities/README.md

 # archivist-utilities

-This is a tool that implements the functionality described at https://wiki.ucl.ac.uk/display/CTTEAM/Mappings
+This is a tool that implements the functionality described at https://wiki.ucl.ac.uk/display/CTTEAM/Mappings, where there is also a link to the Excel template to use.

 The tool is accessible at https://closer-cohorts.github.io/archivist-utilities/